The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Introduction

-The simple Tsetlin Automaton approach has formed the core for more advanced finite state learning automata designs that solve a wide range of problems.
-This includes resource allocation \cite{Granmo2010g}, decentralized control \cite{Tung1996}, knapsack problems \cite{Granmo2007d}, searching on the line \cite{Oommen1997,Yazidi2014}, meta-learning \cite{Oommen2008}, the satisfiability problem \cite{Granmo2007c,Bouhmala2010}, graph colouring \cite{Bouhmala2010}, preference learning \cite{Yazidi2012b}, frequent itemset mining \cite{Haugland2014}, adaptive sampling \cite{Granmo2010}, spatio-temporal event detection \cite{Yazidi2013}, equi-partitioning \cite{Oommen1988}, streaming sampling for social activity networks \cite{Ghavipour2018}, routing bandwidth-guaranteed paths \cite{Oommen2007a}, faulty dichotomous search \cite{Yazidi2018}, learning in deceptive environments \cite{Zhang2016a}, as well as routing in telecommunication networks \cite{Oommen2007c}.
-The unique strength of all of these finite state learning automata solutions is that they provide state-of-the-art performance when problem properties are unknown and stochastic, while the problem must be solved as quickly as possible through trial and error.

-Note that there exists another family of learning automata, referred to as \emph{variable structure learning automata} (the interested reader is referred to \cite{Thathachar2004}).
+In general, however, previous Learning Automata schemes have mainly addressed relatively small-scale pattern recognition tasks.
+The above solutions are further primarily based on so-called \emph{variable structure learning automata} \cite{Thathachar2004}.
 Although still simple, these are significantly more complex than the Tsetlin Automaton because they need to maintain an action probability vector for sampling actions.
-Their success in pattern recognition has been limited to small scale problems, again being restricted by constrained pattern representation capability (linearly separable classes and simple decision trees) \cite{Thathachar2004,Barto1985,Narendra1989}.
+Their success in pattern recognition is additionally limited by constrained pattern representation capability (linearly separable classes and simple decision trees).

+The Tsetlin Automaton has formed the core of more advanced learning automata designs as well.
+This includes decentralized control \cite{Tung1996}, searching on the line \cite{Oommen1997}, equi-partitioning \cite{Oommen1988}, streaming sampling for social activity networks \cite{Ghavipour2018}, faulty dichotomous search \cite{Yazidi2018}, learning in deceptive environments \cite{Zhang2016a}, and routing in telecommunication networks \cite{Oommen2007c}.
+The strength of these finite state learning automata solutions is that they have provided state-of-the-art performance when problem properties are unknown and stochastic, while the problem must be solved as quickly as possible through trial and error.